tisnik/python-programming-courses/BDD/BDD_en.md

 ## Gherkin language

 * Based on natural language + a few keywords
-    - English
+    - usually English is used
     - translated into other languages as well
-* It is quite similar to Python
+* It is quite similar to Python, AsciiDoc etc.
     - indentation
     - based on keywords, not on special characters
+    - tables "drawn" in ASCII
 * It is not tightly bound with any real programming language
-* -> it can be used by non-developers
+* ➝ it can be used by non-developers
+    - (but don't tell user that he/she is writing source code... :-)

 ---